cllunsford/docker-osbase/README.md

 OpenStack Docker Base Image
 ===========================

-OpenStack docker image is based on ubuntu:trusty.
+OpenStack docker image based on ubuntu:trusty to be used as a base image for openstack images.

 Adds common utilities and python libs for installing openstack projects from source.